Rynebenson/CodeTest/README.md

 <a name="clone-repositories"></a>
 ## 2. Clone Repositories and Install Packages

-Open two tabs in your terminal under the root directory.
+Open your terminal under the root directory: CodeTest.

-In the first tab run these commands to clone this repository and install it's dependencies.
+Run these commands to clone this repository and install it's dependencies.

   `git clone https://github.com/Rynebenson/FranksCodeTest.git`